-The village, Salak Khok, with its mangroves, canny locals and impossibly long named temple is immediately also on the left and then, after another long straight section which passes under a weird double-battleship sign made from tin, a blue sign indicates where in the past, you would turn off for Long Beach.
+The village, Salak Khok, with its mangroves and temple is immediately on the left and after another long straight section, you pass under the battleship sign.
+Keep going until you reach the turning where you would turn off for Long Beach.

 Unfortunately, due to a collapsed bridge, which was replaced by an earth mound construct, which itself has now collapsed, this way is now impassable, so access to Long Beach is currently as follows:- Stay on the main road through Chek Bae, ignore the signs to turn to Long Beach and continue along past Judo Resort and Rommai Chailay, all the way to the entrance to Karang Bay View.
 Once here, take the track branching to the left rather than heading towards the bungalows and sea.
 Follow this track until you hit the Long Beach road, emerging about 200 metres the other side of the broken bridge.